-In Spring of 2020, Southeastern moved all its classes to remote learning in less than a week's time to combat growing spread of the COVID-19 Pandemic.
-The university subsequently moved all its Summer classes to remote and hybrid learning for the Fall semester.
+In Spring of 2020, Southeastern moved all its classes to remote learning in less than a week's time to combat the growing spread of the COVID-19 Pandemic.
+The university subsequently moved all its Summer classes to remote.
+The fall semester saw a variety of course delivery methods including face-to-face, virtual, 100% online, and various combinations.
+In an effort to further combat the spread of COVID-19, students did not return after Thanksgiving break and final examinations were administered remotely.